 If you are looking for a specific document please select the appropriate category using the filters below.

-Discharge of a Taser in Jedburgh on 18 June 2018
+Discharge of a baton launcher and Taser in Troon on 2 June, 2018

 About 2350 hours on Monday 18 June 2018, a Police Scotland Specially Trained Officer (STO) discharged a Taser device at a 21-year-old man in a house in Jedburgh.
 The officers had been called to a report that a man was going to harm himself with a crossbow and he had assaulted a woman at the house.